HAT (History Admissions Test)

 What is the HAT?

-If you are applying for one of the following courses you will be required to sit the History Admissions Test (HAT) - formerly know as the History Aptitude Test:
+If you are applying for one of the following courses you will be required to register for and book to take the History Admissions Test (HAT) - formerly known as the History Aptitude Test:

 Candidates will be asked to offer thoughtful interpretations of the source without knowing anything about its context.
-The HAT is a test of skills, not substantive historical knowledge.
+The HAT lasts for 60 minutes, and is a test of skills, not substantive historical knowledge.
 It is designed so that candidates should find it equally challenging, regardless of what they have studied or what school examinations they are taking.

 The HAT tests the following skills and attributes: